-Either is fine, the bonus of smoothies being that you can add avocado (super great source of potassium and healthy fats) and you get all the fibre…the benefits of juices is you remove the fibre so you can more easily digest the nutrients AND you can add more leafy greens.
+Either is fine, the bonus of smoothies being that you can add avocado (super great source of potassium and healthy fats) and you get all the fiber…the benefits of juices are you remove the fiber so you can more easily digest the nutrients AND you can add more leafy greens.

 Do this daily and you’ll really feel the difference!